 Traditional dentures don’t offer the stability that dental implants or implant-supported dentures can.
 You don’t get back 100% of your bite function.
 You have to worry about the dentures slipping or falling out when you’re eating or speaking.
 It also means that you’ll have to eliminate certain foods from your diet because you aren’t able to chew them with your dentures.

 First, implant dentures replace the tooth roots.
-They spur jawbone regeneration so you don’t have to worry about the fit of your dentures changing over time.
-Though they have a bigger cost upfront, you shouldn’t experience extra costs in the future.
+They spur jawbone regeneration, so you don’t have to worry about the fit of your dentures changing over time.
+Though they have a higher cost upfront, you shouldn’t experience extra costs in the future.
 Because of their stability, they give you back 100% of your bite function.
-You don’t have to worry about them slipping or falling out and you can eat whatever you want to.
+You don’t have to worry about them slipping or falling out, and you can eat whatever you want to.

 Treatment with Dentures

 Before treatment, we always make sure that our patients are in good oral and physical health.
 We will address any problems with bone grafting, dental extractions, or periodontal therapy to ensure the health of the teeth and gums.
 If you are receiving traditional dentures, we will first take a scan of your teeth.
 This scan is sent to a dental lab, where technicians craft the dentures out of resin.